cvilas/grape/modules/common/realtime/README.md

     - Assign a scheduling policy using `setSchedule()`
     - Optionally, dedicate a CPU core to the thread using `setCpuAffinity()`
   - Implement the time-critical step update in `process()`.
 Additionally, this path should:
     - Avoid locks.
 Use lock-free atomic variables.
-Where unavoidable, use real-time safe [`Mutex`](include/grape/realtime/mutex.h)
+Where unavoidable, use priority-inversion safe [`Mutex`](include/grape/realtime/mutex.h)
     - Avoid OS system calls
     - Avoid third-party code whose worst-case execution time is unknown
     - Avoid additional memory allocation/deallocation.